 Well onTarget is your 24/7 virtual resource for the support you need to make healthy choices.
 Well onTarget gives you access to a secure website with personalized tools and resources, including health and wellness content, a health assessment, interactive tools, and medical and lifestyle trackers to help you stay on course.
 Well onTarget also offers coaching programs with health experts to help you with quitting tobacco, improving your fitness level or dietary habits, and more.
 And as you are getting healthy, you'll earn Blue PointsSM rewards to redeem in the online Shopping Mall.
+Join the Well on Target Fitness Program and pay a monthly fee per person for access to one of over 10,000 fitness locations nationwide.
+You can go when you want and switch as often as you like.

-To get started or learn more, register on the Well onTarget Portal at www.wellontarget.com or download the Well onTarget mobile app and click "New User Registration."
+To get started or learn more, register through bcbsil.com or download the Well onTarget mobile app and click "New User Registration."